JoeyCheung/Topic-Modeling-Summarizer/README.md

 # To Do
 - Clean data more in research LDA model
-- possibly do separate analysis on tablesin research
+- possibly do separate analysis on tables in research
-- check distribution of tfidf to figure out what features can be tweaked/removed
+- check distribution of tfidf to figure out what features can be tweaked/removed in research